 2.5 Information Classification

 The following provides a summary of the Information Classification levels which are part of the Information Security Principles.
-Detailed definitions and further guidance is available in the Information Classification Framework (ICF) from the University Secretary’s Office.
+Detailed definitions and further guidance are available in the Information Classification Framework (ICF) from the University Secretary’s Office.
 The ICF includes definitions from the Data Protection Policy.

 Category - Highly Restricted